sst/guide/_chapters/sharing-code-and-config-between-services.md

 You can do something similar for any other `serverless.yml` config that needs to be shared.

-In the next post, we are going to look at what happens if a service is dependent on another service.
+In the next chapter, we are going to look at what happens if a service is dependent on another service.
 And how this affects the deployment process.